By Elena Perez

 - Binding (or Attachment) – HIV binds to the receptors on the surface of the CD4 cell (either CCR5 or CXCR4).
 CCR5 antagonists/post-attachment inhibitors act here.

-- Fusion – its envelope then fuses with the CD4+ cell membrane which allows the virus to penetrate the cell by emptying its contents inside the CD4+ host.
-These contents include HIV RNA and reverse transcriptase.
+- Fusion – the viral envelope then fuses with the CD4+ cell membrane which allows the virus to penetrate the cell by emptying its contents inside the CD4+ host.
+These contents include HIV RNA and the reverse transcriptase enzyme.
 Fusion inhibitors act here.

-- Reverse transcription – inside the CD4+ cell, the emptied contents get to work and convert the HIV RNA into HIV DNA, which then enters the CD4+ cell nucleus.
+- Reverse transcription – inside the CD4+ cell, reverse transcriptase converts the HIV RNA into HIV DNA, which then enters the CD4+ cell nucleus.
 Non-nucleoside reverse transcriptase inhibitors (NNRTIs)/nucleoside reverse transcriptase inhibitors (NRTIs) act here.

-- Replication (or Transcription) – when the infected cell divides, the DNA is ‘read’ and long chains of protein are made.
+- Replication (or Transcription) – when the infected cell divides, the DNA is ‘read’, and long chains of viral protein are made.

 - Budding – newly formed immature HIV pushes itself out of the host CD4+ cell.
 The new HIV cell releases proteases which break up the long ‘immature’ protein chains into smaller ‘mature’ (infectious) HIV.
 Proteases inhibitors (PIs) act here.

-As you can imagine, a lot of these HIV-specific enzymes are potential drug targets and by targeting different stages of the HIV life cycle simultaneously, we increase the chances to fight it off, avoiding the threat of resistance.
+As you can imagine, a lot of these HIV-specific enzymes are potential drug targets and by targeting different stages of the HIV life cycle simultaneously, the efficacy of treatment overall, avoiding the threat of resistance.
 This is why current treatment involves what is called ‘combined’ therapy: patients are prescribed a combination of 3 anti-retrovirals (ARVs) - known as triple drug therapy or highly active antiretroviral therapy (HAART) (if you are particularly interested in this topic it is worth visiting this webpage):